-Where the student's extended absence is due to a formal student exchange program where the family will be hosting another student who will attend the College, tuition fees are to be paid in full.
-However, the visiting student will not be charged tuition fees during their exchange at the College.
+Where the student's extended absence is due to a formal student exchange program where the family will NOT be hosting another student, Tuition Fees are to be paid in full.
+However, if the family is to pay Tuition Fees for the student within the exchange school/college, these fees may be waived as long as evidence of this is provided to the College.
+Please contact the Principal if this is applicable.